 Spider-Man has always been the most relatable superhero.
 He’s not a genius (The Hulk) or a billionaire (Iron Man) or a god (Thor).
 He’s a high schooler who can’t seem to finish his homework before swinging off to stop the latest bad guy who decided to use sketchy technology to destroy the world, all while dressed up in a whimsical costume (a goblin, a lizard, a vulture).
 Some of Hollywood’s biggest stars — Kirsten Dunst, James Franco, Emma Stone — got their starts in these blockbuster films.

-Tom Holland, the young Brit who hails from the stage, is the latest actor to launch a career with a Spider-Man movie.
+Tom Holland is the latest actor to launch a career with a Spider-Man movie.
 His Peter is less anxious, more awkward and equally as sweet as the last two.
+He’s also had to face off against quite a cohort of villains, both in his own films and presumably in the expanded Spider-Man universe, which includes Venom and Morbius.
 But which Spidey reigns supreme?
 We ranked all the Spider-Man films — and that one doomed stage production — from worst to best.
 Here’s how the latest entry in the series, Spider-Man: Far From Home, stacks up.

 9. Spider-Man: Turn Off the Dark (2010)